remyoudompheng/yamaquasi/README.md

 It is used in the MPQS and the SIQS/HMPQS implementation to process a batch of polynomials over a thread pool.

-# Memory usage
+## Memory usage

-Implementation choices do not attempt to aggressively reduce memory usage and targets home devices with fewer than 16 cores and more than 4GB of memory.
-In particular it does not write relations to disk, but keeps them entirely in memory.
-Data structures are optimized only for cache-sensitive parts of the code.
+Yamaquasi does not write any relations to disk and keeps everything in memory in a compact format.
+Memory usage will be less than 2GB even when factoring 100 digits.

 ## Linear algebra